 Project Manager, Marketing Salary

 Earnings for Marketing Project Managers in the United States come in at around $57K annually on average.
 Overall incomes of Marketing Project Managers generally bottom out at around $36K and peak near $89K; the final number can, in exceptional cases, include upwards of $10K each for bonuses and profit sharing proceeds.
 Earnings for this group are mostly affected by geography, followed by the specific employer and tenure.
 A strong majority enjoy medical while a majority get dental coverage.
 Vision coverage is also available to more than half.
 The majority of Marketing Project Managers claim high levels of job satisfaction.
 Female Marketing Project Managers make up most of the survey respondents at 74 percent.
-This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Project Manager, Marketing

 Marketing project managers primarily work to keep a project running smoothly, on time and free of as many complications as possible.
 They will effectively oversee the conception of an idea, all the way up to its execution and follow-up.
 Marketing can be a very stressful environment, and it's the job of marketing project managers to reduce the number of variables that can disrupt a project from getting done on time.
 It's very common for marketing projects, such as advertisements, to be completed on/by a very strict deadline, so the project manager must observe the big picture of the project at hand.
 They also offer advice and assistance in speeding up certain processes to aid the timely completion of the project itself.Read More...